aitch25/lib_mysqludf_str/README.md

 To then load the functions:

 <pre>
-mysql -u root -p < installdb.sql
+mysql -u root -p &lt; installdb.sql
 </pre>

 ## Uninstallation